Shotgun Safety Code of Practice

 • At all times guard against shot carrying beyond the boundary of your permitted shooting area.

-BASC promote and insist on safe and sensible behaviour by shooters in all disciplines.
+BASC promotes and insists on safe and sensible behaviour by shooters in all disciplines.
 You should act on these points to reassure shooters and non-shooters alike that you can be trusted with a shotgun:

 • Advise the land owner and/or tenant in good time when you intend to go shooting and check that it is convenient.